 While many home health agencies work hard to improve HHCAHPS survey scores, they should also focus on techniques to improve their HHCAHPS survey response rate.

-As a HHCAHPS survey provider, we are often asked, “How many responses do I need?”
+As an industry-leading HHCAHPS survey provider, we are often asked, “How many responses do I need?”
 CMS requires at least 20 completed surveys per reporting period for public reporting on Home Health Compare.
 Home health agencies should take extra measures to increase the number of surveys completed and returned.
 The more responses you receive, the more data you have, and the more representative and meaningful it will be for analysis.
 Ultimately, more responses = more data = better quality results = meaningful improvement initiatives = higher scores.

 HEALTHCAREfirst has one of the largest HHCAHPS databases, from which we analyze and report statistics about HHCAHPS survey response rates.
 Here is what we have found in our most recent analysis regarding who responds: